 - HOW DO I GET THE PICTURES TO THE BROOKLYN BOARD?

-Your picture must be scanned using a flatbed scanner.
+Your picture should be scanned using a flatbed scanner.

-- CAN I TAKE A PICTURE OF THE ORIGINAL WITH MY DIGITAL CAMERA OR CELLPHONE?
+- CAN I SUBMIT A PICTURE OF THE ORIGINAL TAKEN WITH MY DIGITAL CAMERA OR CELLPHONE?

-No. This method doesn't work because it distorts the perspective and doesn't provide even lighting.
-Also, most cellphone cameras generally do not provide enough resolution.
+You can try, but this method usually doesn't work because it distorts the perspective and doesn't provide even lighting.
+Many images created this way are rejected.

 - WHAT ARE THE SCANNED IMAGE SPECIFICATIONS?